Celandine

 Adult Dose

-Not for internal use unless under the guidance of an experienced practitioner.
+Internal use: Not recommended unless under the guidance of an experienced practitioner, as greater celandine has potential hepatotoxic effects.

 Safety